 Patient information:

 Mr / Mrs / Ms (please circle) Last Name:

 First Name:

 Street address:

-Postal Code:
+City /town: Prov Postal Code:

-Tel (home):
+Health Card number: Tel (home):

-Treatti cara namber.

 Daytime Tel:

 Fax:

 Date of birth (mm/dd/yyyy): Email address:

-Be sure to give previous names, if a • on, or information of the person you are representing.
+access to records about the discloss Be sure to give previous names, if a • on, or information of the person you are representing.

 Please indicate if you wish to:

-Receive a photocopy of theHave the material faxed/orPlease note that a base fee mailed (circle approposed for specific per page our request.
-A deposed fitional costs. thout receiving a coposed for the fee you will be e optometrist and/or charged for:
+Receive a photocopy of theHave the material faxed/orPlease note that a base fee mailed (circle approposed of \$ per page our request.
+A deposed ditional costs.
+It is the fee you will be the optometrist and/or charged for:

-X Data (nov.
-1911
+X Data (see a lad (see a la

-Patient Signature • Date (mm/dd/yyyy)
+Patient Signature .
+Date (mm/dd/yyyy)